 Where you can leverage your content

-- as free content in your marketing, to reach your target audience and get known
+- as free content in your marketing, to reach your target audience and get known.
+Content marketing works whether you are selling directly to the consumer (B2C marketing) or whether you are selling to other businesses or corporations (B2B marketing).

 There are three ways to share content: teaching, speaking and writing.
 Everything falls into one of these three categories.